arua-microbiome/arua-microbiome.github.io/_tutorials/qiime2.md

 >ssh chpclic1
 >```

 We will be using the packages set up in the available conda environments on the CHPC.
-Each time we start working with Qiime, we will want to load up the environments with the following command:
+Each time we start working with Qiime and **every time we switch node**, we will want to load up the environments with the following command:

 ```bash
 conda activate /apps/chpc/bio/anaconda3-2020.02/envs/qiime2-amplicon-2024.5